 - a.
 Detailed instructions on the use and limitations of the device should be given to the patient.
 If partial weight-bearing is recommended or required prior to firm bony union, the patient must be warned that bending, loosening and/or breakage of the device(s) are complications that may occur as a result of excessive or early weight-bearing or muscular activity.
 The risk of bending, loosening or breakage of a temporary internal fixation device during postoperative rehabilitation may be increased if the patient is active, or if the patient is debilitated or demented.
 The patient should be warned to avoid falls or sudden jolts in spinal position. - b.
 To allow the maximum chances for a successful surgical result, the patient or devices should not be exposed to mechanical vibrations or shock that may loosen the device construct.
-The patient should be warned of this possibility and instructed to limit and restrict physical activities, especially lifting and twisting motions and any type of sports participation.
+The patient should be warned of this possibility and instructed to limit and restrict physical activities.
 The patient should be advised not to smoke tobacco or utilize nicotine products or to consume alcohol or non-steroidals or anti-inflammatory medications such as aspirin and other COX-1 and COX-2 inhibitors and Ketorolac Promethamine during the bone graft healing process. - c.
 As a precaution before patients with implants receive any subsequent surgery (such as dental procedures), prophylactic antibiotics may be considered, especially for high risk patients. - d.
-The patient should be advised of his or her inability to bend or rotate at the point of spinal fusion and taught to compensate for this permanent physical restriction in body motion. - e.
 Failure to immobilize a delayed or non-union of bone will result in excessive and repeated stresses on the implant.
 By the mechanism of fatigue, these stresses can cause the eventual bending, loosening or breakage of the device(s).
 It is important that the immobilization of the spinal surgical site be maintained until firm bony union is established and confirmed by roentgenographic examination.
-If a state of non-
+If a state of non-union persists or if the components loosen, bend and/or break, the device(s) should be revised and/or removed immediately before serious injury occurs.
+The patient must be adequately warned of these hazards and closely supervised to ensure cooperation until bony union is confirmed.

-- union persists or if the components loosen, bend and/or break, the device(s) should be revised and/or removed immediately before serious injury occurs.
-The patient must be adequately warned of these hazards and closely supervised to ensure cooperation until bony union is confirmed. - f.
-The GSO GS1 Spinal System implants are temporary internal fixation devices.
+- e.
+The GSO PCT Spinal System implants are temporary internal fixation devices.
 Internal fixation devices are designed to stabilize the operative site during the normal healing process.
-After the spine is fused, these devices serve no functional purpose and should be removed.
-The implants are not intended to transfer or support forces developed during normal activities.
-If the device is not removed following completion of its intended use, one or more of the following complications may occur: Corrosion, with localized tissue reaction or pain; Migration of implant position, possibly resulting in injury; Risk of additional injury from postoperative trauma; Bending, loosening and/or breakage, that could make removal impractical or difficult; Pain, discomfort, or abnormal sensations due to the presence of the devices; Possible increased risk of infection; Bone loss due to stress shielding; and Potential unknown and/or unexpected long term effects such as carcinogenesis.
-Implant removal should be followed by adequate postoperative management to avoid fracture, re-fracture or other complications. - g.
+After the spine is fused, these devices serve no functional purpose and may be removed.
+While the final decision on implant removal is, of course, up to the patient and surgeon, in most patients, removal is indicated because the implants are not intended to transfer or support forces developed during normal activities.
+If the device is not removed following completion of its intended use, one or more of the following complications may occur: Corrosion, with localized tissue reaction or pair; Migration of implant position, possibly resulting in injury; Risk of additional injury from postoperative trauma; Bending, loosening and/or breakage, that could make removal impractical or difficult; Pain, discomfort, or abnormal sensations due to the presence of the devices; Possible increased risk of infection; Bone loss due to stress shielding; and Potential unknown and/or unexpected long term effects such as carcinogenesis.
+Implant removal should be followed by adequate postoperative management to avoid fracture, re-fracture or other complications. - f.
 Any retrieved devices should be treated in such a manner that reuse in another surgical procedure is not possible.
-As with all orthopaedic implants, the GSO GS1 Spinal System components should never be reused under any circumstances.
+As with all orthopaedic implants, the GSO PCT Spinal System components should never be reused under any circumstances.